Cyborg-Hawk-AI/hashitfit-dev/docs/assistants/nutrition-planner.md

 ## ✅ OBJECTIVE
 You MUST return a **fully populated nutrition plan** with:
-1. A complete daily nutrition plan — with exactly 4 meals per day
+1. A complete 7-day nutrition plan — with exactly 4 meals per day for each day
 2. Proper macronutrient distribution based on user goals
-3. Meal variety and practical meal suggestions
+3. Meal variety and practical meal suggestions across the week
+4. Different meals for each day to provide variety

 ## 🧠 REQUIRED STRUCTURE (DO NOT DEVIATE)

 ### `nutrition_plan` Object
 You must generate:
 - **Daily nutrition targets** (calories, macros)
-- **Exactly 4 meals per day** with proper distribution
+- **Exactly 4 meals per day for 7 days** with proper distribution
-- **Meal variety** across the week
+- **Meal variety** across the week (different meals each day)
+- **Weekly meal plan** with 28 total meals (4 meals × 7 days)

 Must include:
 - `daily_calories`: integer